 Orange glazed pork tenderloin is marinated in a delicious rub and then glazed in a sweet and tangy sauce making it juicy on the inside and crusty on the outside.

 I have not had many pork tenderloins and it hasn’t helped that Cade hasn’t been interested in them either.
-Every now and again I’d step into the ol’ Pinterest app and sure enough another pork loin was front and center.
+Every now and again I’d step into the ol’ Pinterest app and sure enough another pork tenderloin was front and center.
 Now I know all about algorithms and that Pinterest had caught on that I slowed my scrolling seeing the pics but even so, it worked.

-I’ve been testing and testing to turn an often flavorless meat into a Sunday dinner that wasn’t a hassle but looked and tasted like the best home cooked meal ever.
+I’ve been testing and testing to turn an often flavorless meat into dish for a Sunday dinner that wasn’t a hassle but looked and tasted like the best home cooked meal ever.
 The key?
 Letting the rub sit on the meat for a whole day.
 And what rub is that?
 Based off of an old orange and cranberry relish my sister used to stuff breaded chicken with.
 Oh it’s so good!

 What Ingredients Do You Need for Orange Glazed Pork Tenderloin?